-The 2016 Plan provides that upon the occurrence of a "Trade Sale," as defined in the 2016 Plan, our board of directors may take one or more of the following actions as to some or all awards outstanding under the 2016 Plan: (1) decide on a period for exercise of the stock options; (2) resolve to have these terms and conditions continue following the closing date of the Trade Sale; (3) allow a grant of equivalent rights to acquire securities in a new company as the option holder had in us immediately before the Trade Sale in which case any rights under the stock options shall lapse as a consequence thereof; (4) allow an amendment of the awards' terms and conditions to the effect that, following the Trade Sale, a new company assumes our rights and obligations under the 2016 Plan and that the holder's right to subscribe for shares in accordance with the 2016 Plan shall relate to shares in such new company; (5) resolve to pay the option holder in cash the difference between the share price in the Trade Sale and the exercise price, meaning that the stock option cannot be exercised into shares and that the stock option will lapse or (6) any combination of the foregoing.
-The 2016 Plan provides that upon the occurrence of an "IPO," as defined in the 2016 Plan, our board of directors shall decide on an exercise period.
+The 2016 Plan provides that upon the occurrence of a "Trade Sale," as defined in the 2016 Plan, our board of directors may take one or more of the following actions as to some or all awards outstanding under the 2016 Plan: (1) decide on a period for exercise of the stock options; (2) resolve to have these terms and conditions continue following the closing date of the Trade Sale; (3) allow a grant of equivalent rights to acquire securities in a new company as the option holder had in us immediately before the Trade Sale in which case any rights under the stock options shall lapse as a consequence thereof; (4) allow an amendment of the awards' terms and conditions to the effect that, following the Trade Sale, a new company assumes our rights and obligations under the 2016 Plan and that the holder's right to subscribe for shares in accordance with the 2016 Plan shall relate to shares in such new company; (5) resolve to pay the option holder in cash the difference between the share price in the Trade Sale and the exercise price, meaning that the stock option cannot be exercised into shares and that the stock option shall lapse as a constraine shares and that the stock option not be exercised into shares and that the stock option for any combination of the foregoing.
+The 2016 Plan provides that upon the occurrence of an "IPO," as defined in the 2016 Plan, our board of directors shall decide on an exercise price, decide on an exercise price.